nanfang/EasyCacheService/README.md

-# WIP EasyCacheService
+# EasyCacheService

-Build a real service using the algorithm of Leetcode 146.
+[WIP] Build a real service using the algorithm of Leetcode 146.
 LRU Cache